krasimir/cssx/docs/cssx-lang.md

 ## Where to go from here

-Check out the [plugin](./plugins.md) docs to see how to youse CSSX together with PostCSS.
+Check out the [plugin](./plugins.md) docs to see how to use CSSX together with PostCSS.

 Check out [CSSX client-side](https://github.com/krasimir/cssx/tree/master/packages/cssx) library or learn how to use the [transpiler](https://github.com/krasimir/cssx/tree/master/packages/cssx-transpiler).